carlosperate/micropython-driver-workshop/workshop/part-4/README.md

 - Are the max values you see around 1000mg?
 - How many milli-g does the earth gravitation pull generate?
-    - That's right 1g or 1000mg!
+    - That's right gravity is 1g or 1000mg!
 So the accelerometer is constantly reading the earth gravity as well
 - Now shake the micro:bit vigorously, what maximum values do you see?
     - We should now be seeing values closer to the 2000mg theoretical maximum

 Then why are we not reading those values from the accelerometer?